 Ectopic pregnancy.
 Bleeding and abdominal pain can be a sign of an ectopic pregnancy, which happens in about 1 out of 60 pregnancies.
 An ectopic pregnancy occurs when the egg implants outside of the uterus where it cannot grow.
 Most of the time, it implants inside the Fallopian tubes.
 As the pregnancy grows, you may start feeling pain.
 "Sometimes these pregnancies can actually rupture the Fallopian tube ... at which time a woman could lose a significant amount of blood," says Ivey.
 In some cases, a blood transfusion and emergency surgery is needed.

-Subchorionic hematoma.
+Subchorionic hemorrhage.
 In this condition, blood collects between the gestational sac and the wall of the uterus.
 It's fairly common, says Ivey.
 Your doctor may see the clot during an ultrasound.
 Sometimes it dissolves on its own.
 Or you may pass dark blood.
-If the clot is large and stays in place, it can increase your chance of having a miscarriage.

 No matter what the reason, bleeding during pregnancy is scary.
 If it happens to you, play it safe and call your doctor.